 |

-Day 1 Evening: Streets, Flavours, and Your First Real Taste of Istanbul
+Day 1: Evening: Streets, Flavours, and Your First Real Taste

-Armed with a simple paper map, we wandered through narrow streets lined with cafés and family-run restaurants.
-A cozy spot tucked between two small shops became our first culinary moment of the trip.
-It wasn’t extravagant — just comforting, delicious, and unmistakably local.
+Armed with a simple paper map, we wandered through narrow streets lined with cafés.
+A cozy spot tucked between two small shops became our first culinary moment.
+It wasn’t extravagant—just comforting, delicious, and unmistakably local.

-Skip the tourist restaurants.
-Ask your hotel for spots where the staff eats.
+Travel Tip: Skip the tourist restaurants.
+Ask your hotel for spots where the staff and locals eat.
 That’s where Istanbul’s real culinary soul lives.

 Day 2: Waterfront Wandering and the Pull of Fresh Baklava